-Many people who suffer from an untreated mental health condition, such as post-traumatic stress disorder (PTSD), depression, and anxiety often use drugs or alcohol as a way to cope.
+Many people who suffer from untreated mental health conditions, such as post-traumatic stress disorder (PTSD), depression, or anxiety often use drugs or alcohol to cope.
 PTSD is a debilitating mental health condition that leads to major depression, intense anxiety, and intrusive memories or flashbacks that make a severe impact on a person’s life.
 Many people develop PTSD from childhood abuse, military combat, natural disasters, or sexual assault.
 First responders are at high risk of developing PTSD due to on-scene tragedies, deaths, accidents, and crimes.

 People with PTSD often turn to drugs or alcohol to suppress their incapacitating emotional pain.
-When addiction co-occurs with PTSD, both conditions need to be treated simultaneously as a dual diagnosis for the best success in recovery.
+When both PTSD and addiction are present, both conditions need to be treated simultaneously as a dual diagnosis for the best success in recovery.
 As a person uses more substances and more frequently to cope, he or she increases the risk of developing a drug or alcohol problem.

 A person with a dual diagnosis needs to get treatment immediately for his or her mental condition and addiction at the same time.
 This is because drug and alcohol use can worsen symptoms of mental health, and mental health conditions make the person use more drugs or alcohol.
 Some drugs and alcohol can worsen symptoms of PTSD and cause physical impairment, overdose, or death.

 PTSD can lead to:

 - Feelings of helplessness

 People living with PTSD often relive traumatic events, have nightmares, and can become socially withdrawn.
 Sadly, the fear of the stigma surrounding PTSD and addiction can make a person reluctant to seek help.
 Our Fort Behavioral Health team wants to remove this unnecessary stigma.
 We provide treatment for both PTSD and addiction with our trauma therapy program.

 What Is a Trauma Therapy Program?